 From his brief appearances in the New 52, Ocean Master has shown that that he is a formidable opponent with a variety of powers.

 Ocean Master is a fully bred Atlantean of royal blood, unlike his brother Aquaman who is half-Atlantean, which accounts for Ocean Master's substantial superhuman abilities.
 Ocean Master possesses abilities similar to Aquaman (though to a lesser degree than Aquaman as shown in Aquaman #21).

-Ocean Master's enhanced physiology enables him to withstand heavy impacts that would kill any normal human being and gives him the ability to function survive at the ocean floor.
+Ocean Master's enhanced physiology enables him to withstand heavy impacts that would kill any normal human being and gives him the ability to function and survive at the ocean floor.
 He possesses superhuman durability high enough to be unaffected by the immense pressure and the cold temperature of the ocean depths, this also makes him tough enough to be almost invulnerable to extreme heat and gun fire, in addition to surviving a bus thrown and landing on him.

 Orm's senses of sight and smell are superhuman and far above those of any human.
 He also possesses superhuman reflexes.
 His ability to see through murky, dark waters gives him remarkable vision at night while on the surface.

-Ocean Master has an expertise of magic manipulation and can utilize it for many effects including magical bolts and water control.
+Ocean Master has an expertise of magic manipulation and can utilize it for many effects including magical bolts, water control and lightning control.

 Weapons and Equipment

 From his appearances in Justice League and Aquaman Ocean Master has been shown wearing Atlantean armor and possessing a special Trident and a Helmet.